-6.1.
-Amendments
+6.1 Amendments

 An amendment is a change to a condition of an existing land use permit, not a change to its scope.
+If the amendment includes proposed new activities, they must be within the scope of the existing land use permit.
 If a desired change to a project is not within the scope of the land use permit, the permittee must apply for a new permit.
+For example, if the proposed new activities require a different type of right (e.g., a quarry permit from the GNWT) that was not previously required for the project, a new permit will usually be required.
 In this case, the permittee can apply for a new permit to address only the new activities (see section 3), or request a discontinuance of the existing permit (see section 6.5) and apply for a new permit that covers all of the existing and new activities.
 LWB staff can assist in determining which approach is most appropriate for the project (see Appendix A for contact information).